babinyurii/cancer_gene_expression_profile_analysis-microarray_data/README.md

 The data are analyzed by principal component analysis (PCA) which is a common dimension reduction technique.
 The file "1_ALL_AML_train_and_test_data_set_PCA_ .ipynb" contains PCA of training and test data sets.
 The file "2_ALL_AML_whole_data_PCA_.ipynb" is intended to compare PCA of the whole data both with normalizing and without it.
-"3_ALL_AML_correlation_analysis_coregulated_genes" is an attempt to creat a rough pattern for coregulated genes search, which may be of great interest in some study
+"3_ALL_AML_correlation_analysis_coregulated_genes" is an attempt to create a rough pattern for coregulated genes search, which may be of great interest in some study